 DID YOU KNOW...

-At a crop value of $1.81 billion in 2017, California table grape growers harvested more than 109 million boxes of grapes, sending them to consumers worldwide.
+At a crop value of $2.13 billion in 2022, California table grape growers harvested more that 95 million boxes of grapes, sending them to shoppers worldwide.

 California grapes are your local grapes!
 99% of the commercially grown table grapes in the United States are grown in California.